 I wanted to know how often to water the plants in my balcony and wrote this guide so it can help others searching for an answer.

-How often should I water my balcony plant?
-You should water your balcony plant every day in summer and every couple of days in other seasons.
+You should water your balcony plant when the first inch of soil is dry.
 But this is a general idea and there are many factors like soil, container, weather, plant type, and the growth stage that determine how often to water.